CoderBDK/LoKDictionary/README.md

-# Multi-Language Dictionary App
+# Multi-Language LoK Dictionary App

-**A multi-language dictionary app for Android.
-Store, search, and manage words with their types and pronunciations.
-Built with modern Android (Jetpack Compose).**
+**A user-friendly multi-language dictionary app for Android.
+Easily store, search, and manage words along with their types, pronunciations, meanings, and languages.
+Built with modern Android technologies using Jetpack Compose.**
 ## ✨ Features

 * **Multi-language Support:** Store words in various languages like English, Bengali, and more.